Son of God (Christianity): Isaiah

 In Isaiah 9:6, the next king is greeted, similarly to the passages in Psalms.
 Like Psalm 45:7–8 he is figuratively likened to the supreme king God.
 Isaiah could also be interpreted as the birth of a royal child, Psalm 2 nevertheless leaves the accession scenario as an attractive possibility.
 The king in 9:6 is thought to have been Hezekiah by Jews and various academic scholars.

 Jeremiah

 In Jeremiah 31:9, God refers to himself as the father of Israel and Ephraim as his first born son.
 Ephraim in Jeremiah refers collectively to the northern kingdom.

 Deuterocanonicals

 Wisdom

 The Book of Wisdom refers to a righteous man as the son of God.

-Ecclesiasticus
+Sirach

-In the Book of Ecclesiasticus 4:10, in the Hebrew text, God calls a person who acts righteously his son.
+In the Book of Sirach 4:10, in the Hebrew text, God calls a person who acts righteously his son.
 The Greek reads slightly differently; here, he will be "like a son of the Most High".